Mississippi State Bulldogs vs. Ole Miss Rebels

 The Rebels racked up 640 yards of total offense to crush the Blue Hose at home.
 Jordan Wilkins had 171 rushing yards and Mark Dodson added 128 yards as Ole Miss rushed for 402 yards and four scores.
 Ole Miss had four touchdowns of at least 60 yards.

-Receiver Laquon Treadwell fumbled before he was able to score what would have been a potentially game-winning touchdown with 1:30 remaining, and Ole Miss dropped its second straight game.
+Receiver Laquon Treadwell fumbled before scoring a potentially game-winning touchdown with 1:30 remaining as Ole Miss dropped its second straight game.
+Treadwell also sustained a serious injury on the play.
 Bo Wallace threw for 339 yards and two touchdowns and added 56 yards and a score on the ground.
 Evan Engram, Vince Sanders and Treadwell each had at least 100 receiving yards.